… from Sputnik News, Moscow

 However, Dusan Kerny, Slovenske Narodna Noviny’s columnist, does not share such an optimistic stance.
 According to Kerny, it is unlikely that the American establishment and the country’s influential military-industrial complex will let Trump make a dramatic shift in US foreign policy.

 “In his Munich speech, Putin warned about stagnation in the field of disarmament.
 It has proven to be prophetic,” Kerny told Sputnik Czech.
 “Is there any hope that there will be any progress under Donald Trump?
 I’m afraid not, as the new US president will be under strong pressure from the military-industrial complex,” the columnist believes.

 Time will tell whether the US will change its decades-long foreign strategy and embrace a new multi-polar world order.

-Posted by Jim W. Dean, Managing Editor on February 12, 2017, With 1198 Reads Filed under World.
+Posted by Jim W. Dean, Managing Editor on February 12, 2017, With 1203 Reads Filed under World.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.